music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/04-headerPublicationDistribution.md

 role of
 participants in the publication process:

-{% include plainExample.html example="examples/header/header-sample035.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample035.xml" valid="true" %}